rockcrafters/chiselled-jre/demos/petclinic/README.md

 `` docker build -t petclinic . && docker run -p 8080:8080 --tmpfs /tmp:exec petclinic ``

-Navigate to http://localhost:8080 to explore the demo.
+Give it a few minutes to build the sample application and then navigate to http://localhost:8080 to explore the demo.